Impacted Wisdom Teeth

 Extraction of Wisdom Teeth

-The dentist decides which wisdom teeth will be extracted and with which method, according to the results of the examination and imaging tests.
+The dentist decides which wisdom teeth need extraction and extraction methods, according to the results of the examination and imaging tests.
 The dentist usually performs the extraction of wisdom teeth by locally numbing that area.

 However, anesthesia methods may vary depending on the size of the procedure to be performed on the patient.
 They also depend on the general health status of the patient, and the patient’s fear of dental treatments.
 In this respect, in some cases, the dentist performs wisdom tooth extraction with conscious sedation or under general anesthesia, accompanied by an anesthesiologist.